 - Starts $33.
 Leerberg

 - Contact manufacturer for prices.
 Jafco

 Quick tips for training your dog to a muzzle.

 Whether puppy or adult, dogs love to chew.
 Chew toys are an essential part of helping puppies understand the no-teeth-on-people rule and helpful for giving them something to teethe and gnaw on instead of shoes or furniture!
 And bored and under-stimulated dog of any age is much more likely to fall into bad habits, so keeping a fresh and fun supply of appropriate chews is a win-win.

 Food puzzles/toys are great especially for when you might be away, have company, or otherwise need a temporary positive distraction as well.
 But be safe about leaving your dog unsupervised with any toy and be sure he enjoys it per manufacturer’s instructions.

 Be careful with rawhides as digestion can be problematic and splintering can be a safety concern with antlers.
 High-calorie “long-lasting” chews can be a choking hazard once they become smaller and possibly cause weight gain.
 Even softer chews can present swallowing/choking hazards, and marrow bones, hooves and other “real” chews can cause tooth fractures or worse.
 Always check with your vet before giving the green light on chew toys.

 Arguably the most important cue for your dog to learn is to come when called.
 Since 99% of dogs won’t come 100% of the time, and there’s so much on the line with this cue the more help you can get the better.
 Training your dog with a whistle is one surefire way to make recall more effective.
 Whistles can also be used for any other cues making them very handy.
 They’re consistent, unlike our tone of voice/mood, and free up our hands for signals, rewards and belly rubs!
+Some brands we like: